UlisesFreitas/ct.js-web3-module/README.md

 # Web3 Connector

-This module allow to connect web3 metamask wallet to your game.
+Module allow ct.js connect Web3 Metamask wallet to your game and sign transactions, call your smart-contract and use Alchemy NFT API to get additional information about NFTs.

 ### Install & Configure

-1. Import this catmod into ct.js and enable it to start usage.
+1. Import catmod into ct.js and enable it to start usage.
 2. Open catmod settings and fill all you chain and contract details.
 You can use pre-defined chain configuration or setup custom chain settings.
 3. If you need access to Alchemy NFT API - enable in settings and fill Alchemy NFT API Key.